 Electronic Waste Management

-Worldwide IT spending is projected to total $3.5 trillion in 2017, a 2.4 percent increase from 2016, according to Gartner, Inc. Hardware becomes obsolete or unwanted, often within 1- 3 years of purchase.
-The amount of global e-waste is expected to grow by 8 percent per year, but unfortunately, only 15-20 percent of all e-waste is recycled.
+Worldwide IT spending is projected to total $3.9 trillion in 2020, a 3.4 percent increase from 2019, according to Gartner, Inc. Hardware becomes obsolete or unwanted, often within 1- 3 years of purchase.
+Approximately 50 million tons of e-waste is generated each year, but unfortunately, only 20 percent of all e-waste is recycled.

-Revert’s On-site Enterprise IT Asset Disposition Service ensures compliance with local, state, and federal legislations and industry regulations for electronic waste disposal and responsible recycling.
+Revert’s Enterprise IT Asset Disposition Service ensures compliance with local, state, and federal legislation and industry regulations for electronic waste disposal and responsible recycling.

-Revert’s On-site Enterprise IT Asset Disposition Service helps reduce carbon footprint and ensures compliance with local, state, and federal legislations and industry regulations for electronic waste disposal and recycling.
+Revert’s Enterprise IT Asset Disposition Service helps reduce carbon footprint and ensures compliance with local, state, and federal legislation and industry regulations for electronic waste disposal and recycling.